LEARNAcademy/syllabus/apartment-app/backend/devise.md

 ```

 Once we have user seeds, apartments can be added to the seed file that get created belonging to our users.

 ---

-### 🏠 Challenge: Apartment App API Setup

-As a developer, I have been commissioned to create an application where a user can see apartments that are available for rent.
-As a user, I can see a list of apartments.
-I can click on an apartment listing and see more information about that apartment.
-As a user, I can create an account and log in to the application.
-If I am logged in, I can add an apartment to the list.
-As a logged in user, I can see a list of all the apartments as well as just the apartments I added.
-If my work is acceptable to my client, I may also be asked to add the ability to remove an apartment from the list as well as edit the apartment information.

-- As a developer, I can create a new Rails application with a Postgresql database.
-- As a developer, I can create a RSpec testing suite in my Rails application.
-- As a developer, I can add a User model with Devise.
-- As a developer, I can add a resource for Apartment that has a street, a unit number, a city, a state, the square footage, a price, number of bedrooms, number of bathrooms, whether pets are allowed, and an image.
-- As a developer, I can seed the database with users and apartments.

----